pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/aws.md

   {{< /notes >}}
 5. For the **Audience** field, provide the name of your Pulumi organization.
 Then click **Add provider**.

-## Configuring the IAM Role and Trust Policy
+## Configure the IAM Role and Trust Policy

 Once you have created the identity provider, you will see a notification at the top of your screen prompting you to assign an IAM role.